Cliffs of Slieve League the magnificent sea cliffs of Donegal

 There is no public transport to the Slieve League Cliffs but there are several tour companies that will take you to the cliffs.
 However, Slieve League Tours situated in Teelin offers a special service to individuals and to groups of all sizes who wish to see the cliffs, as access to the cliffs is unsuitable for coaches.
 They run a guided shuttle service to the Slieve league viewing point from the coach/car park at the Slieve League Cultural Centre and from the village of Carrick.

 If you are driving from Donegal Town the way to Killybegs is signposted on the road which is the N56.
 From Killybegs, you can stop at Largy Point were you will find Donegal’s, Secret Waterfall.
-You will see the signs to Slieve League on the way you will pass the Rusty Mackerel which is a brilliant place for lunch or a rest stop.
+You will see the signs to Slieve League and on the way you will pass the Rusty Mackerel which is a brilliant place for lunch or a rest stop.

 From Bruckless which is just before Killybegs, the N56 turns into the R263 follow this road all the way to Carrick (which by the way is where Sarah Jessica Parker and her family come to stay in Donegal).
 From Carrick drive to Teelin where you will see the road signs to Bunglas Road and the Slieve League Cliffs.

 If you pass the Rusty Mackerel on your left you have missed the road to Slieve League and will end up at Teelin Harbour which is a great place to stop for a boat road to Slieve League.

-If you are watching carefully you may spot the new Slieve League Visitors Centre on your right-hand side.
-It’s set back of the road with a large parking lot and will feature bus tours up to Slieve League, it makes a pit stop where you can access some facilities and information on Slieve League.
+If you are watching carefully you may spot the new Slieve League cliffs centre on your right-hand side.
+It’s set back of the road with a large Slieve League car park and will feature bus tours up to Slieve League, it makes a pit stop where you can access some facilities and information on Slieve League.